Rashmi13426/Excel-Project-On-Financial-Data/README.md

-# Excel-Project-On-Financial-Data
+# Excel Project on Financial Data

 ## Project Overview

-This Excel project focuses on financial data analysis and interactive dashboards to provide insights into sales, profit, and product performance across different countries, segments, and time periods.
+This Excel project focuses on **financial data analysis and interactive dashboards** to provide insights into sales, profit, and product performance across different countries, segments, and time periods.
 The goal is to simplify decision-making by summarizing large datasets into actionable visual reports.

 ---